 The sub county reproductive health coordinator has worked closely with the facility including attaching a county LARC Mentor to provide on-site mentorship to the trained health care worker.
-In addition to this, the SCRHC has been involved in the outreach planning, coordination, supervision and execution of the outreach.
+In addition to this, the Sub-County Reproductive Health providing mentorship and coaching to dispense the IUCD contraception to the referred clients.